ajpar94/clone-wars-episode-app/README.md

 **So I made my own watchlist**

-It’s a custom episode selection and order, grouped by story arcs.
+This is mostly for people who don't want to commit to watching every episode or for people who want to rewatch it through a slighlty new perspective.
+Either way, this is a custom episode selection and order, grouped by story arcs.
 I’m not the first to do this, but most guides online stick closely to the chronological order while skipping weaker episodes.
 I instead ordered and grouped them in a way that felt interesting and thematically consistent to me.
 To my knowledge, it's the only list to also include stuff from unfinished episodes (released as audio comic, etc.)

 I also wanted to make the experience easy and smooth — no jumping around or looking up what to watch next.
 The site includes clear episode groupings by arc and direct links to Disney+ (and YouTube for unreleased or unfinished content)